mepp/autochimp/readme.txt

 AutoChimp is not a visual plugin.
 It does all it's work behind the scenes keeping your blog users in sync with your mailing list.
 If you are looking for a registration widget for MailChimp, search for "MailChimp List Subscribe Form" on the WordPress plugin site.

 == Changelog ==

+= 1.10 =

+* Can now synchronize all WordPress user fields.
+* Fixed bug associated with Register Plus Redux.
+* Moved the static text field from the BuddyPress UI to the main UI.

 = 1.02 =